Margaret River: explore the wild west

-All paths lead to wine in Margaret River, but there are adventures to be had along the way.
+All paths lead to wine in Margaret River, but there are many adventures along the way.

 Cam O’Beirne is cool, calm and collected.
 I’m a little flustered.
 The crab whose home my hand just invaded is distinctly put out, if the strength of his nip is anything to go by.
 “Grab a hand hold.”
 Cam’s directive is distinct.
 I try again.
 No crab this time.
 Bingo.
 Secure just in time for the foaming push of ocean to safely wash over me.